Reading Order

 A Court of Thorns and Roses Reading Order

 A dark fairy tale retelling that becomes a full epic fantasy by book two.
 Feyre is pulled into a world of immortal fae, political power, and war — with romance woven through every layer.
 ACMAF is the breakout book that defines the series.
+The reading order matters here — each book builds directly on the last, and the world expands significantly between books one and two.
+If you're new to Sarah J. Maas, this is the series most readers recommend starting with.

 Reading Order